jadecobra/python_tdd_exercises/source/Setup a Test Driven Development Environment.rst

     chmod +x setupPythonTdd.sh

 * I can now create a Test Driven Development environment by giving a name for the ``$PROJECT_NAME`` variable when the program is called.
-For example,  typing this command in the terminal in the folder where ``setupTdd.sh`` is saved, will setup a Test Driven Development environment for a project called ``the_greatest_application``
+For example,  typing this command in the terminal in the folder where ``setupPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``the_greatest_application``

   .. code-block:: shell